 Includes missing segment instances in a report, regardless of WHERE or IF criteria in the request.
-This option is not supported when MULTIPATH = COMPOUND (see MULTIPATH on page 612).

 ALLOWCVTERR

 The ALLOWCVTERR parameter applies to non-FOCUS data sources when converting from the way the date is stored (ACTUAL attribute) to the way it is formatted (FORMAT or USAGE attribute).